thepavansai/Computer-Networks/README.md

 # Computer-Networks

-Implementation of Some Concepts of Computer Networks using Java and Ns2 Simulator.
+Implementation of Some Concepts of Computer Networks using Java.

 To Compile all Files use "javac *.javac".